 - 1. The max share folders number is 10.
 If you want to share a new folder when the number has reached 10, you can delete an existing share folder and then add a new one. - 2.
-If you want to change the FTP settings, you need to restart FTP Server to make the changes take effect. - 3.
-The max FTP clients number is 2.
+If you want to change the FTP settings, you need to restart FTP Server to make the changes take effect.

-4.9.3 Media Server
+4.8.3 Media Server